Origin

 Origin of Breed

 The Irish Black Breed has its roots in a genetic theory promoted by world-renowned Iowa State geneticist, Dr. Jay Lush, in the 1930s.
 Dr. Lush maintained that consistent quality would best be achieved through a concentrated gene pool developed in the process of line breeding.
 Maurice Boney, of Johnstown, CO., studied under Dr. Lush and later developed Irish Blacks in the early 1970’s in his attempt to create more influence on homozygous traits rather than heterozygous traits for the today’s beef industry.
 Boney also created Irish Reds alongside his Irish Black breed, both which he has trademarked.
 Irish Blacks are derived primarily from Friesian genetics and a small amount of Black Angus genetics from the “Old Revolution” line.
 The breed has been close-herd line-bred for built-in genetic predictability in order to transmit quality genetics for fertility, production attributes and superior beef quality to progeny.
 The cattle were also known to possess “feeding capacity,” meaning they efficiently converted forage into quality beef.
 Boney desired to establish those traits in his own herd of cattle.
+He carefully planned and implemented a breeding program where he continued to cultivate the best traits in his closed herd, resulting in a herd of cattle that were 98 percent pure Friesian blood.
+Subsequently, consistently high quality carcass traits were one of the outstanding resulting characteristics of the cattle.

 Physical Description